HMS Sylvia (1806)

 HMS Sylvia was an Adonis-class schooner of the Royal Navy during the Napoleonic War.
-She was built at Bermuda using Bermudan cedar and completed in 1806.
+She was built in Bermuda using locally sourced Bermudan cedar and completed in 1806.
 She took part in one notable single-ship action in the East Indies in 1810.
 The Navy sold her in 1816 and she then became a merchantman.
 She was wrecked in 1823 on a voyage to West Africa.

 Career

 Sylvia was commissioned in March 1806 under the command of Lieutenant Lewis Krumpholtz.
-In 1807 Lieutenant Augustus Vere Drury took command and sailed her for the Channel station.
+In 1807, Lieutenant Augustus Vere Drury assumed command and sailed her to the Channel Station.

-On 18 August Sylvia captured the Danish vessel Generalindo Waltersloff.
-Then on 7 September she was at the Battle of Copenhagen.
+On 18 August, Sylvia captured the Danish vessel Generalindo Waltersloff.
+On 7 September, she participated in the Battle of Copenhagen.
 From there Sylvia carried the British ambassador back to Britain.

 Between 30 November 1807 and 6 March 1808 Sylvia was at Sheerness undergoing repairs.
 Drury then sailed on 7 May 1808 for the Cape of Good Hope.

 Then on 8 April 1809 she sailed for the East Indies.
-One year later, in April 1810, Sylvia had a most demanding month.
-She was proceeding through the Sunda Strait when near Krakatoa she had three times to deal with attacks by pirate proas.
+In April 1810, Sylvia faced a series of challenges while passing through the Sunda Strait near Krakatoa, where she encountered three separate pirate proa attacks.

 The first attack occurred on 6 April.
-Sylvia drove the proa ashore and destroyed it after first removing the vessel's 6-pounder gun.
+Sylvia drove the proa ashore, removed its 6-pounder gun, and then destroyed the vessel.
 The proa had had a crew of some 50 men.

-The second attack took place the next day.
-Drury sent out a boat manned by volunteers and under the command of an officer, to harass the attacker.
+The second attack occurred the following day.
+Drury dispatched a boat, manned by volunteers and commanded by an officer, to engage the attacker.
 Eventually the British captured the proa, which was armed with two 6-pounder guns and had a crew of 30 men.
 Pirate casualties amounted to two men killed and one wounded; the British had no casualties.

 The last attack occurred on 11 April.
-Sylvia sighted a lugger proa at anchor under Krakatoa that got under weigh as the British approached.
+Sylvia spotted a lugger proa anchored near Krakatoa, which immediately set sail as the British approached.
 Drury sent Sub-Lieutenant Chesnaye and another party of volunteers in the proa that Sylvia had captured on 7 April.
 As the British proa approached the lugger, the lugger took flight and both proas passed behind an island that shielded them from Sylvia's sight.
 When Sylvia finally caught up with the two, the British were about to board the pirate lugger proa, which was putting up a stiff resistance.
 Sylvia opened fire on the enemy until the lugger sank.
 She had been armed with three 18-pounders and had had a crew of 72 men; pirate casualties were unknown.
 The British suffered eight men severely wounded, one of whom later died.